Ford F-150 vs Chevy SilveradoLast Updated June 13, 2023 | Alison Smith

 Both the Silverado and F-150 have high-quality, comfortable interiors that are going to stack up relatively similar to each other.
 Of course, the nicest interiors are going to come with the more expensive trim models, which would be the F-150 Limited and the Silverado 1500 High Country.
-The 2019 Silverado is more spacious, boasting additional leg room in the back and extra storage space.
+The 2019 Silverado is more spacious, boasting additional legroom in the back and extra storage space.
 Enhanced climate control features make the cabin even more comfortable.
 For the new 2019 Raptor, Recaro sport seats with Alcantara blue inserts are available.

-Certain models of the 2018 F-150 feature Ford’s SYNC 3 infotainment technology with an 8’’ LCD productivity screen with a customizable home screen.
+Certain models of the 2019 F-150 feature Ford's SYNC 3 infotainment technology with an 8’’ LCD productivity screen and customizable home screen.
 SYNC Connect, powered by FordPass, allows you to remotely access your vehicle’s features and track the location of your pickup.
 Other upgraded features include a push-button start, overhead console, power-adjustable pedals with memory, Pro Trailer Backup Assist, and more.
 A 360-degree camera with a split-view display gives you incredible visibility so you can see every side of the truck.
 Added safety options include a lane-keeping system, blind spot information system, and pre-collision assist.

 2019 Chevy Silverado 1500 High Country Interior

 2018 Ford F-150 Interior